London attack victims: Veteran police officer, teacher killed

 London (CNN)A veteran policeman and a teacher were among those killed in the terror attack that struck at the heart of the British capital Wednesday.

 Keith Palmer, a 48-year-old father and husband, had served as an officer for 15 years.
-He was on duty, unarmed, at the gates of Parliament when a man stabbed him to death.
+He was on duty, unarmed, at the gates of Parliament when the attacker stabbed him to death.

-"He was someone who left for work today expecting to return home at the end of his shift, and he had every right to expect that would happen," Britain's most senior counter-terrorism police officer Mark Rowley said.

 Another victim has been identified as Aysha Frade, a 43-year old teacher.
-The mayor of Betanzos in Spain, Ramon Garcia Vasquez, confirmed her death.
-She had lived in London for several years with her Portuguese husband, he said, but she had relatives in Betanzos.

 'A lovely man'

+Prime Minister Theresa May paid tribute to Palmer in Parliament on Thursday, where MPs had earlier observed a minute of silence for the victims.

+"He was a husband and a father, killed doing a job he loved.
+He was every inch a hero, and his actions will never be forgotten," she said.

-After the police officer Palmer was stabbed, bystanders rushed to his aid.
+After Palmer was stabbed, bystanders rushed to his aid.
 As he lay bleeding on the cobblestone street, Conservative MP Tobias Ellwood gave him mouth-to-mouth resuscitation, to no avail.

 "Keith Palmer was killed while bravely doing his duty, protecting our city and the heart of our democracy from those who want to destroy our way of life," London Mayor Sadiq Khan said.